Sony A99 II versus Sony A7R II

 |Sony A900 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.7||12.3||1431||79|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The A99 II and the A7R II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2400k dots).
+Moreover, their viewfinders offer an identical resolution of 2400k dots.
 The table below summarizes some of the other core capabilities of the Sony A99 II and Sony A7R II in connection with corresponding information for a sample of similar cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A99 II (⇒ rgt)||2400||YES||3.0||1229||tilting||no||8000||12.0||no||YES|